stemid/vrealize-alerts/README.md

 # Service modules

 To proxy the alert to a service a module is required, as of writing only Monitorscout is supported.

+# Install

+Disable plugins in plugins.cfg by commenting out their line.

+## Plugins

+Plugins must be installed into path to be discovered.

+	$ python setup.py install

+# Run server

+	$ python app.py